This built-in windowseat/bookshelf can be an attractive addition to your home.

 All three parts of your book nook must be fastened to the wall, but the upper shelves in particular must be solid and stable.
 To be certain, you’ll need to do more than just drive screws through the thin back panels you’ll find on most ready-made shelves.
 The plan below shows how two anchor strips are incorporated into the shelf design.
 This is key.
 They’re typically made of three-quarter-inch-thick by 4-inch-wide pieces of solid wood that provide a strong foundation for mounting screws that extend into wall studs.

-Mounting strips must fit into notches cut in the top and bottom back corners of the shelf sides, and secured with two screws at each end (see plan for details).
+Mounting strips must fit into notches cut in the top and bottom back corners of the shelf sides, and secured with two screws at each end (see diagram plan for details in the Image Gallery).
 In fact, mounting strips like these should be installed along the back of all three components: the bench, the shelf bases and the shelves.

 If you’re working with salvaged cabinets, pry the thin back panel off, cut three-quarter-by-4-inch notches for mounting strips using a jigsaw, fasten the strips with screws, then replace the back panel.
 It doesn’t matter that the ends of the strips will be visible along the shelf sides.
 You can cover the surfaces later, giving them a consistent, refined appearance.